slab/delta/README.md

 ```

 This README describes Deltas in its general form and API functionality.
-The way Quill specifically uses Deltas can be found on its own [Delta docs](http://quilljs.com/docs/delta/).
+Additional information on the way Quill specifically uses Deltas can be found on its own [Delta docs](http://quilljs.com/docs/delta/).
 A walkthough of the motivation and design thinking behind Deltas are on [Designing the Delta Format](http://quilljs.com/guides/designing-the-delta-format/).

 This format is suitable for [Operational Transform](https://en.wikipedia.org/wiki/Operational_transformation) and defines several functions to support this use case.